OpenAnswers/top4j/README.md

 See [Getting Started](/README.md#getting-started) section for more details.

-Top4J is part of the Open Answers [Panther](https://www.openanswers.co.uk/products/panther) suite of monitoring applications.
+Top4J is an open sourced component of the Open Answers [Panther](https://www.openanswers.co.uk/products/panther) suite of monitoring applications.

 Getting Started
 ===============